• Skip to primary navigation

 Why you will love this recipe:

-• This dairy free sun dried tomato pasta sauce is so rich and creamy and has the most delicious flavour!
+• This dairy free sun-dried tomato pasta sauce is so rich and creamy and has the most delicious flavour!
+It's a dish the whole family will love.

-• It's so easy to make and is ready in under 20 minutes.
+• This vegan pasta recipe is so simple, quick and easy to make and is ready in under 20 minutes.

-• This vegan sun dried tomato and spinach pasta makes great leftovers and stores well in the fridge.
+• This homemade vegan sun dried tomato and spinach pasta makes great leftovers and stores well in the fridge so it's perfect for meal prep.

-• It's made in one pan so the clean up is so simple.
+• It's made in one pan so the clean up is so quick and easy!

 Key ingredients and substitutions: